 When I sat in the doctor’s office and was delivered the news I was in shock.

-And being a Dietitian for over 20 years, I had always looked after myself.
+And working in the health and wellness industry for over 20 years, I had always looked after myself.

 How could I have cancer?

 It’s incredible how an experience like that can bring your entire life into such sharp focus.